 Day 1 Arrive in Ushuaia, Argentina.
 Preparation and trainings.
 Overnight in Ushuaia.

-Day 2 Board the Sea Adventurer and set sail down the Beagle Channel.
+Day 2 Board the Ocean Diamond and set sail down the Beagle Channel.

 Day 3-4 Cross the Drake Passage.
 Sperm, fin, and humpback whales, along with skies of sea birds will accompany our journey.
 Arrive at Deception Island’s on the afternoon of Day 4 for a short touring.